anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 25 September and 1 October (Proper 21)

+Year A

+* **Exodus 17.1-7** continues the series in the Pentateuch and in Exodus, and is about water coming out of the rock. **Psalm 78.1-4, 12-16** [or 78.1-7] praises God for his 'wonderful works' (4): 'He brought streams out of the rock and made water gush out like rivers' (16).
+* **Philippians 2.1-13** continues the series in Philippians (without a gap), and is about imitating Christ's humility.
+* **Matthew 21.23-32** continues the series in Matthew, and includes the parable of the two sons.
+The 'Related' reading, **Ezekiel 18.1-4, 25-32** is about how God deals with those (like the two sons) who change their ways.
+The 'Related' psalm, **Psalm 25.1-8** (EV: 1-9), says that God will 'teach sinners in the way'.

 Year C

 * **Jeremiah 32.1-3a, 6-15** continues the series on the prophets and in Jeremiah, and begins to glimpse hope for the distant future, with the purchase of a field. **Psalm 91.1-6, 14-16** [or 91.11-16] promises deliverance for those who take refuge in God.